 Sweet Potato Pie

 1 piece (1/8 of 9" pie): 330 calories, 13 g fat, 6 g saturated fat, 270 mg sodium, 48 g carbs, 1 g fiber, 28 g sugar, 4 g protein

-A single slice of this Southern delicacy carries more than day's worth of sugar!
+A single slice of this Southern delicacy carries more than a day's worth of sugar!
 If you decide to indulge, cut yourself off after round one.
-And if Grandma sends you home with leftover treats, fight the urge to nibble them all at once with the help of these 50 Snacks With 50 Calories or Less.
+And if Grandma sends you home with leftover treats, fight the urge to nibble them all at once with the help of these 50-calorie snacks.

 Mixed Berry Pie

 1 piece (1/8 of 9" pie): 340 calories, 17 g fat, 8 g saturated fat, 330 mg sodium, 44 g carbs, 2 g fiber, 17 g sugar, 3 g protein